 Issue: On June 04, 2019, San Antonio Water Company submitted an Application for Recharge for up to 2,500 acre-feet to be recharged into basins along the San Antonio Channel.

-Recommendation: Recommend to the Watermaster Board to approve San Antonio Water Company's Application for Recharge and direct Watermaster staff to account for this supplemental water recharge in San Antonio Water Company's existing Local Supplemental Storage account.
+Recommendation: Approve San Antonio Water Company's Application for Recharge and direct Watermaster staff to account for this supplemental water recharge in San Antonio Water Company's existing Local Supplemental Storage account.

 Financial Impact: None